slikts/wtmap/README.md

 **0.1.7** [2013-12-16]

- * Make it possible to set proximity alert volume or radius to 0 to disable it
+ * Made it possible to set proximity alert volume or radius to 0 to disable it
- * Prevent the centered map panning out of bounds
+ * Fixed the centered map panning out of bounds

 **0.1.6** [2013-12-15]